smheidrich/sphinxcontrib-repl-selectability/doc/examples.rst

 =============

 This page lists some more examples that double as tests that the extension works in all sorts of situations.
+Click on "Page source" to see how these differ in detail.

 Doctest block
 -------------

-Nothing new here except some errors (different CSS class in pygments):
+Same snippet as the one on the home page, just to have everything in one place:

 >>> print("Hello world")
 Hello world